 Calle Palomino // +52 984 875 2026

-Milpa’s menu is an an authentic modern take on traditional Mexican favorites.
-On the menu you can find dishes such as shrimp aguachile, served in an infused sphere.
-Or look for the duck in pipian, served with a chaya tamal and almond stuffed quail eggs.
+Milpa’s menu is an authentic modern take on traditional Mexican favorites.
+On the menu, you can find dishes such as shrimp aguachile, served in an infused sphere.
+Or look for the duck in pipian, served with chaya tamal and almond stuffed quail eggs.

 Much emphasis is placed on the stunning presentation of the dishes that are brought to the table.
-Many of the plates look as much like art as they do dinner.
+Many of the plates look as much as art as they do dinner.

 Pro-tip: Be sure to book a table in advance as seating is limited.